LorenzoDemari/fanuc_arcmate120iBe_ROS/README.md

 In this readme, you will find:

-	1 - Configuration: all the instructions to configure the controller and the PC 2 - Utilization: all the instructions to make the manipulator move through ROS 3 - fanuc_command: a description of the fanuc_command ROS package
+	1 - **Configuration**: all the instructions to configure the controller and the PC **2 - Utilization**: all the instructions to make the manipulator move through ROS 3 - **fanuc_command**: a description of the fanuc_command ROS package

-# Configuration
+# 1 - Configuration

 On the Teach Pendant (robot console):